-1.1 "Advanced Search" means the provision of Services, via the web interface using Flock's software applications, which utilize advanced evidence delivery capabilities including convoy analysis, multi-geo search, visual search, cradlepoint integration for automatic vehicle location, and common plate analysis.
+1.1 "Advanced Search" means the provision of Services, via the web intert software applications, which utilize advanced evidence delivery capabilities including convoy analysis, multi-geo search, visual search, cradlepoint integration for automatic vehicle location, and common plate analysis.

 1.2 "Agency Data" means the data, media and content provided by Agency through the Services.
 For the avoidance of doubt, the Agency Data will include the Footage.